 - Rise at 7am when the world is still and calm

-- Massage yourself with warm sesame oil or to offset the tendency for dryness, cracking joints and stiff muscles - follow with a warm shower
+- Massage yourself with warm sesame oil to offset the tendency for dryness, cracking joints and stiff muscles - follow with a warm shower

 - Try some alternate nostril breathing to eliminate vata toxins that may be restricting your nervous system and circulation

 - Yoga poses perfect for autumn are all inverted postures where the head moves below the waist, such as head and shoulder stands.
 Also try slow Sun Salutations

 - Enjoy a cup of herbal tea that will leave you feeling balanced but also energized.
 Try Turmeric Glow or Turmeric Active